katyhuff/bpco/_exercises/looking-into-yourself.md

 ---
 layout: page
-permalink: /looking-into-yourself-is-the-first-step-of-a-good-leader/
+permalink: /looking-into-yourself/
-title: "Looking Into Yourself is the First Step of a Good Leader"
+title: "Looking Into Yourself"
 ---

 We all come into organizations (and relationships of all kinds) with baggage.